Astronomical Society of Victoria

 The Astronomical Society of Victoria (ASV) is an amateur astronomy club in the state of Victoria, Australia.
 It was founded in 1922, making it one of the oldest such clubs in the country, and with some 1500 members it claims to be one of the largest amateur astronomy organisations in the southern hemisphere.
 Membership is open to all with an interest in astronomy, and the society caters for people with a wide range of ages, backgrounds, abilities and interests.

 The society has sections dedicated to providing support for members interested in specific aspects of astronomy, including astro-photography, comets, radio astronomy, solar observing, variable stars, and deep sky observing.
-It owns a suburban property which is used as the Lodge and Observatory / workshop, and it also runs the Leon Mow (/ˈliːɒn ˈmaʊ/) Dark Sky Site, located north of Melbourne.
+It owns and runs the Leon Mow (/ˈliːɒn ˈmaʊ/) Dark Sky Site, located north of Melbourne.
 Its major project is the restoration of the Great Melbourne Telescope.

 Structure and Purpose

 The ASV is registered under the Associations Incorporation Reform Act 2012, and its operations are governed by its Constitution.
-Members elect the officers of the society and the Council at each Annual General Meeting, and that Council is then responsible to control and manage the business and affairs of the society.
+Members elect the Committee of the society at each Annual General Meeting, and that Committee is then responsible to appoint officers, and control and manage the business and affairs of the society.

 The Society's purposes are stated in its constitution as follows: